 The uterus is made up of some of the strongest muscles of the human body.

-- The uterus is only three inches in length, and two inches in width, and is muscular.
+- The uterus is only 3 inches in length, and 2 inches in width, and is muscular.

 - The muscles that make up the uterus are powerful and can stretch and expand to accommodate a growing fetus during the period of gestation.